iotbzh/access-control/docs/dev/README.md

 A model is a table in the database, by importing the class you can use the ORM to execute commands for the table like `select` or `update`

+### Addons

+A git repository that contain multiple Gateways or Plugins or both, they can be imported and updated

 ### Gateways

 To connect a reader to the server you need to use or create a Gateway.
 A Gateway consist of multiple required or optional parts, the Gateway class, the Reader class, the Gateway Config and Gateway Actions.